Menu

 Defending Your Land Rights in Special Economic Zones

-In some countries, special economic zones are created by Government in which the usual legal safeguards do not apply.
+In some countries, special economic zones are created by the Government in which the usual legal safeguards do not apply.

-This can mean that farmers and land users are adversely affected, and that compensation is inadequate, partly because there is no market value against which compensation can be assessed
+This can mean that farmers and land users are adversely affected, and that compensation is inadequate, partly because there is no market value against which compensation can be assessed.

 Criticism of Special Economic Zones